 Available Damages in Nursing Home Wrongful Death Claims in New Jersey

 New Jersey law allows wrongful death claims to seek compensation only for economic losses associated with the victim’s death.
-This includes medical bills and other expenses that came about as a result of the injuries that led to the victim’s passing.
-It also includes costs that occurred because of the death itself, such as reasonable funeral costs.
+This includes medical bills and other expenses that resulted from the injuries that led to the victim’s passing.
+It also includes costs due to the death itself, such as reasonable funeral costs.

-Furthermore, if a jury deems that the administrators or staff at the nursing home facility caused your loved one’s death through intentional behavior or with a reckless disregard for human life, your claim may be eligible for punitive damages as well.
+Furthermore, suppose a jury deems that the administrators or staff at the nursing home facility caused your loved one’s death through intentional behavior or with a reckless disregard for human life.
+In that case, your claim may also be eligible for punitive damages.